 The instability of the position that we are tabulae rasae is highlighted1)And why isn’t it ‘highlit’? with the rise of alternate sexual identity/orientations.
 Hard conservatives insist that sexuality is simply a choice, and that prayer and counseling can ‘cure’ us of any departure from heterosexuality.
 Liberals mock that idea, when they are not aghast.

 So is our sexual orientation genetic, or learned?
-If it is not a choice, then it is sexual genetics, it is there at birth.
+If it is not a choice, then it is the result of sexual genetics, it is there at birth.
 If it is a choice, then the hard right is, well, right.
 For this particular problem, the politically correct answer is that sexual orientation is genetic.
 So how can we deny that there might be other genetically influenced behaviors, between the sexes, among different ages, or even among different races?
-We can’t eat all our cake, and have some later.
+We can’t eat all of our cake, and save some for later.

 Human Genetic Behavior